E-invoicing France

 • Connectivity services – through Sovos or via our partners to deliver e-invoice, e-reporting and lifecycle status data

-France’s e-reporting requirements are alongside the new e-invoicing mandate, with the reporting frequency based on the taxpayers’ VAT regime requirements.
+France’s e-reporting requirements are established alongside the new e-invoicing mandate, with the reporting frequency based on the taxpayers’ applicable VAT regime.
+The e-reporting requirement will complement the e-invoicing mandate by facilitating the transmission of data on B2C transactions or supplied to foreign entities.

-France’s e-invoicing requirements come into effect during 2024-2026, depending on business size.
-All companies must be able to receive e-invoices under the new rules that come into effect on July 2024.
+France’s e-invoicing requirements come into effect during 2026-2027, depending on business size.
+However, from September 2026, all companies must be able to receive e-invoices.

 During a transitional period until December 2027, taxpayers may submit their invoices in an unstructured PDF format.